emilyfuhrman/datavis_design/2019_Spring/Studios/02_Exploring_Filtering_and_Joining_Data_in_Tableau.md

 ![Otto Caption](https://github.com/emilyfuhrman/datavis_design/blob/master/2019_Spring/Studios/Images/02/27_Otto_Caption.png)

 ___
 **_PAUSE:_** Clear your workspace, or open a new tab.
 Now, run through the same process on a different name.
 Make sure to polish up your final chart with an informative title and subtitle.
-Email a screenshot of this chart to me as your participation for the day.
 ___